 Sleeping Pills Addiction

-In February 2023, the NHS released figures that showed more than one million in the UK were prescribed sleeping pills each year.
-Designed to help people suffering from insomnia and other sleep issues, these numbers are reflected globally with sleeping pills among the most used medicines in the world.
-It is perhaps not surprising then that sleeping pills addiction is becoming a major issue both at home and abroad.
-Sleeping pills addiction can be every bit as dangerous as an addiction to illegal drugs and proper precautions must be taken both by users and their prescribing doctors.
+In February 2023, the NHS released figures showing that more than one million people in the UK are prescribed sleeping pills each year.
+Designed to help those suffering from insomnia and other sleep-related issues, these figures are reflected globally, with sleeping tablets among the most commonly used medications in the world.
+It is perhaps not surprising, then, that sleeping pills addiction is becoming a growing concern globally, prompting many to ask the question: are sleeping pills addictive?

 Old woman taking sleeping pills